-Valuation Date: Actuarial Cost Method: Inflation: Investment Rate of Return: Single Discount Rate: Demographic Assumptions: June 30, 2019 Individual Entry - Age Normal 2.25% 2.75%, net of OPEB Plan investment expense; including inflation 2.45% as of June 30, 2020 (measurement date) Based on the experience study performed for the South Carolina Retirement Systems for the 5-year period ending June 30, 2015 Mortality: For healthy retirees, the 2016 Public Retirees of South Carolina Mortality Table for Males and the 2016 Public Retirees of South Carolina Mortality Table for Females are used with fully generational mortality projections based on Scale AA from the year 2016.
-Multipliers are applied to the base tables based on gender and employment type.
-Health Care Trend Rate: Initial trend starting at 6.40% and gradually decreasing to an ultimate trend rate of 4.00% over a period of 15 years Aging Factors: Based on plan specific experience Retiree Participation: 79% for retirees who are eligible for funded premiums 59% for retirees who are eligible for partial funded premiums 20% for retirees who are eligible for non-funded premiums Notes: The discount rate changed from 3.13% as of the June 30, 2019, measurement date to 2.45% as of the June 30, 2020, measurement date.
+Valuation Date: Actuarial Cost Method: Inflation: Investment Rate of Return: Single Discount Rate: Demographic Assumptions: June 30, 2022 Individual Entry - Age Normal 2.25% 2.75%, net of OPEB Plan investment expense; including inflation 3.86% as of June 30, 2023 (measurement date) Based on the experience study performed for the South Carolina Retirement Systems for the 5-year period ending June 30, 2019.
+Mortality: For healthy retirees, the gender-distinct South Carolina Retirees 2020 Mortality Tables are used with fully generational mortality projections based on a fully generational basis by the 80% of Scale MP-2019 to account for future mortality improvements.
+Health Care Trend Rate: Initial trend starting at 6.00% and gradually decreasing to an ultimate trend rate of 4.00% over a period of 13 years.
+Retiree Participation: 79% for retirees who are eligible for funded premiums.
+59% for retirees who are eligible for partial funded premiums.
+20% for retirees who are eligible for non-funded premiums.
+Notes: The discount rate changed from 3.69% as of the June 30, 2022 measurement date to 3.86% as of the June 30, 2023 measurement date.